-The Australian Paramedical College is an example of a college specialising in paramedical training programs as an entry into the pre-hospital emergency health care industry.
+Australian Paramedical College is an example of a college specialising in providing paramedical pathway training to launch careers in the pre-hospital emergency healthcare industry.
 We help students gain the qualifications to allow them to qualify to work in the private sector as a Basic Life Support Medic (BLSM), or an Advanced Life Support Medic (ALSM).
 Qualifications such as the HLT51020 – Diploma of Emergency Health Care allow graduates to apply university where they can study for a Bachelor degree in Paramedic Science.

 Private sector medic qualifications start with the HLT41120 – Certificate IV in Health Care which gives your a higher skill level and job prospect.
 The training needed to earn this certificate includes driver training.
 A valid drivers license is a prerequisite for taking the courses that lead up to the certification.
-HLT31120 Certificate III in Non-Emergency Patient Transport is the minimum requirement for transporting non-emergency patients, however we offer and recommend the
+HLT31120 Certificate III in Non-Emergency Patient Transport is the minimum requirement for transporting non-emergency patients.

-You can then continue on to the HLT51020 – Diploma of Paramedical Science (Advanced Life Support) where you will learn about Clinical Protocols and Pharmacology, which will enable you to deliver a range of advanced drug therapy protocols.
+You can then continue on to the HLT51020 – Diploma of Emergency Health Care where you will learn about Clinical Protocols and Pharmacology, which will enable you to deliver a range of advanced drug therapy protocols.